5G-MAG/rt-5gc-service-consumers/README.md

 `development` branch of this project serves as an integration branch for new features.
 Consequently, please make sure to switch to the `development` branch before starting the implementation of a new feature.

+## Support

+Development of the BSF and PCF service consumer libraries was funded by the UK Government through the [REASON](https://reason-open-networks.ac.uk/) project.